TulioHRC/To-Do-Site/README.md

 ## Log

+### v0.5.3 (Login system working)
+- Created the register's functions and the login's functions
+- Basic saving in the cookies

 ### v0.5.2 (Basic Login)
 - Changed some things in the switch theme mode
 - Created basic html of login system